phpjerk/jerk-standards/accepted/PSR-1-basic-coding-standard.md

 `$StudlyCaps`, `$camelCase`, or `$under_score` property names.

-Whatever naming convention is used SHOULD be applied consistently within a reasonable scope.
+Whatever naming convention is used SHOULD be applied consistently within a reasonable scope, but sometimes it's okay to mix it up a little.
+Variety is the spice of life and all that.
 That scope may be vendor-level, package-level, class-level, or method-level.

 ### 4.3.
 Methods